maitiSoutrik/c-cpp-dsa-udacity/README.md

 ## 🌟 Interactive Visualization

-The project now includes an interactive web-based visualization that provides a compelling visual representation of the parsing process.
+The project includes an interactive web-based visualization that provides a compelling visual representation of the parsing process.
 This visualization allows viewers to:

 - **See the Circular Buffer in action**: Watch as raw data moves through the buffer
 - **View channel streams**: Observe how audio and video packets are organized by channel